gohkhoonhiang/sidekiq_adhoc_job/README.md

 Options:

-- `module_names`: takes in a list of module names that include the worker classes to be loaded, required
+- `module_names`: takes in a list of module names that include the worker classes to be loaded.
+When not provided, or an empty list is provided, *ALL* worker classes loaded by your app will be included.

-Without first configuring, it will raise `SidekiqAdhocJob::InvalidConfigurationError` when `SidekiqAdhocJob.init` is called.